i-agrawal/machine-learning/README.md

 But the greatest human players, grandmasters, still put up a fight.
 It was until recently that chess bots managed to even take a game from a grandmaster.
 And that is suprising considering grandmasters are only human and can only look at a very small fraction of the outcomes a computer can.
-Grandmasters can compete with robots due to how they make descisions.
+The reason grandmasters can compete with robots is due to how gms make descisions.
 They only consider 3-4 moves every turn rather than looking at every move.
 Like these are the most likely first moves on the white side.